SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 #### *findFunction(name :: String)*
 Searches for a controller function with the given descriptor.
 Returns *false*, if not found.

-#### *findAction(function :: ControllerFunction, trigger :: String)*
+#### *getAction(function :: ControllerFunction, trigger :: String)*
-Searches for a controller action for the given function / trigger combination.
+Returns the controller action for the given function / trigger combination.
 Only currently active actions, which are bound to a function by their mode or plugin, are considered.
-Returns *false*, if not found.
+Returns *false*, if there is no action currently connected to the function.

 #### *registerPlugin(plugin :: ControllerPlugin)*
 Registers the given plugin for the controller.
 If the plugin is active, the *activate* method will be invoked, thereby allowing the plugin to register some actions for controller functions.